 Check for permalink changes

-If you don’t have the date in your URL, then you won’t have to worry about this.
+You won’t have to worry about this if you don’t have the date in your URL.
 However, if you include the dates in your links, you’ll need to create a redirect if you believe any links to the article.

 Promote the updated content and article